jimmc414/1filellm/README.md

 This is a command-line tool that aggregates and preprocesses data from various sources into a single text file and copies it to the clipboard.

 This enables the quick creation of information-dense prompts for large language models (LLMs) by combining content from repositories, research papers, websites, and other sources.
-As LLM context windows grow, so does the usefulness of this tool.
-(To me at least)
+As LLM context windows grow, this tool has become more useful for me.

 ## Features